 Petrochori: Paleokastro The castle (officially closed) is a ruin, but the outside walls and his round and square towers are saved in a good condition.
 It can be explored with care.
 The views from the top are magnificent.
-Paleokastro castle lost his importance when in 1573 the Turks built a new fortress (Neokastro) at the southern entrance of the Navarino bay.

-Below the castle, in the cliff just above Voidokilia beach, you find Nestor’s cave.
+Below the Paleokastro, in the cliff just above Voidokilia beach, you find Nestor’s cave.
 According to Greek mythology, it was there that Hermes hid the cattle he had stolen from his brother Apollo.

-From Voidokilia beach you can pass onto the lagoon of Gialova through a natural path to observe the lagoon’s bird life and the fascinating world of one of Europe’s most important wetlands.
-The Lagoon –in winter– houses flamingo’s and is a important stop over for migrating birds from and to Africa.
+From Voidokilia beach you can pass onto the Divari lagoon of Gialova through a natural path to observe the lagoon’s bird life and the fascinating world of one of Europe’s most important wetlands.
 It’s a birds and bird watchers paradise with annually over 270 species counted!
 The surrounding dunes are the last place in Europe where the African chameleon can be spotted.

 In the villages Romanos and Petrochori close to Guesthouse Ilios kai Thalassa as well as on the beach there are various taverna’s.
 For lunch or diner they serve traditional home made Greek food most have large terraces outside and serve local produced vegetables, meats and wines.
 Some serve fresh fish from the local fishermen.